 Beit Emanuel is a self-governing, democratic community, which runs its own affairs.
 All officials, including the rabbi, are subject to appointment by the community.
 All property is owned by the community.
 Many dedicated volunteers have spent years serving on the various committees of Beit Emanuel, for which they receive no payments.
 Three important committees administer the synagogue: the Management Committee, the Board of Guardians, and the Ritual Committee.
 Much of their work is done after hours and behind-the-scenes, but without it, the community would not function.

 The affairs of Beit Emanuel are primarily administered by the Management Committee, subject to ratification of certain issues by the Board of Guardians

 The Management Committee is elected at an Annual General Meeting which receives a report-back on the affairs of the community, in particular its financial status.
 The Management Committee must consist of at least ten members and not more than fourteen members.

-The Management Committee then elects out of its members the Chairperson, Vice Chairperson and the Treasurer, who hold office for 1 year.
+The Management Committee then elects out of its members an executive comprising the Chairperson, Vice Chairperson and the Treasurer, who hold office for 1 year.